RobTillaart/ADS1X15/README.md

 - Conversion always generates a pulse.
 - The length of the pulse in continuous mode and in single mode differs.
   - In single shot mode the length of the pulse indicates the conversion time.
-  - in continuous mode the pulse indicates the end of conversion.
+  - In continuous mode the pulse indicates the end of conversion.
 - The polarity in single mode seems to have an inverted pulse, however it is not about the pulse, it is about the edge.
 - If COMP_POL = 0, a FALLING edge indicates conversion ready.